mtth/avsc/doc/api.md

 ## Avro types

+Parsing a schema will return an instance of the corresponding Avro type.

 ### Class `Type`

 "Abstract" base Avro type class.
-All implementations inherit from this type.
+All implementations inherit from it.

 ##### `type.type`

 The type's name (e.g. `'int'`, `'record'`, ...).

 ##### `type.random()`

 Generate a random instance of this type.

 ##### `type.isValid(obj)`

 + `obj` {Object} The object to validate.

 Check whether `obj` is a valid representation of `type`.

 ##### `type.encode(obj, [size,] [unsafe])`